aalbul/xl-aide/README.md

 You need to download the latest version of [Go SDK](https://golang.org/dl/).
 Then you need to set your GOROOT, how to do it you can have a look [here](https://golang.org/doc/install).

+You need to have installed in your computer: Git, Mercurial and Bazaar.

 For Ubuntu you need to install Go like: